sf-wdi-24/modules/week-07-rails-continued/day-02/drill/readme.md

 We've been discussing trees and using them constantly in class.
 Have you noticed?

-Let's take yesterday's module as an example, when we created an `INDEX` in PostgreSQL it defaulted to be a special type of index.
+Let's take yesterday's module as an example - when we created an `INDEX` in PostgreSQL it defaulted to be a special type of index.
 The default indexing method is `btree` which we can find out by looking at the <a href="http://www.postgresql.org/docs/9.2/static/sql-createindex.html" target="_blank">PostgreSQL `CREATE INDEX` Documentation</a>.

 <details>
   <summary>What do you think `btree` stands for? **Hint** programmers are lazy.</summary>